jhennies/amst/README.md

 Also see https://github.com/almarklein/pyelastix/pull/8

-If your result data seems all-zero check or lile 558 in pyelastix.py.
+If your result data seems all-zero check line 558 in pyelastix.py.
 If it is

     im = im* (1.0/3000)